elkanamol/combine_txt_files/README.md

 ## Log File Combiner

-This tool combines text log files for different IMEI numbers into a single output file.
+This tool combines text log files for different IMEI numbers into a single output file. the tool design for files named by serial number and are stored in folders named by serial number. you can change the path to your path.

 ## Usage
 `python combine_imei_logs.py [-h] [-c CSV] [-m MODEL] [-s ADDRESS] [-u USERNAME] [-d]